Shining Armor

 Prince Shining Armor is a fictional character who appears in the fourth incarnation of Hasbro's My Little Pony toyline and media franchise, beginning with My Little Pony: Friendship Is Magic (2010–2019).
 He first appears in the second season finale as a major character and serves as a recurring character throughout the series.
 He is voiced by Andrew Francis.

-Shining Armor is depicted as a responsible and protective anthropomorphic unicorn who is the older brother of Twilight Sparkle and serves as the Captain of the Royal Guard in Canterlot.
-Following his marriage to Princess Cadance, he becomes a Prince and later co-ruler of the Crystal Empire.
+Shining Armor is depicted as a responsible and protective anthropomorphic unicorn who is the older brother of Twilight Sparkle.
+Following his marriage to Princess Cadance, he becomes a prince consort and later co-ruler of the Crystal Empire.
+While competent with defensive and protective magic, his diligence earned his promotion to Captain of the Royal Guard in Canterlot.
+Shining Armor is shown to be loving and fiercely protective of Twilight, and equally competitive with her, being labeled as her BBBFF (Big Brother Best Friend Forever).
+He is characterized by his prince charming and knight in shining armor archetype.
+IDW comics and Gameloft games portray him having a "nerdy" and "goofy" side in his shared enthusiasm for comics and games with his sister, and in his relationship with his fellow guardsmen and friends 8-Bit & Gaffer.